jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Ohio State University
+- name: The Ohio State University
   url: https://osu.edu/

 # Short bio (displayed in user profile at end of posts)